Driving In Greece – Driving Laws And Road Rules 2025

 Other popular cities with huge parking problems are Chania and Heraklion in Crete.
 Getting a parking spot in the centre of Chania in August is next to impossible.

-Like mentioned earlier, it’s best to avoid driving into the bigger cities, and exploring on foot instead.
+As mentioned earlier, it’s best to avoid driving into the bigger cities, and exploring on foot instead.
 If you must have a car in the cities, try and book hotels or apartments with private parking space, wherever possible.

 When it comes to parking, don’t do like the Greeks!